Eos Global Expansion

 Sick Leave

-There is no statutory sick leave, or byouketsu, in Japan, though some international firms offer it as a benefit.
+There is no statutory byuoketsu or sick leave in Japan, though some international firms offer it as a benefit.
 Employees will typically use their annual leaves when they are ill.
 For injuries and long-term illnesses, insured workers are entitled to an injury and sickness allowance, or shoubyouteate.

 Maternity and Paternity Leave